joannecoreecorpus/joannecoreecorpus/README.md

-# Hi there 👋, I'm Joanne Coree Corpus!
+# Hi there, I'm Joanne Coree Corpus!👋
 Welcome to my GitHub profile!
 I'm a BS Computer Science student who loves diving into technology, experimenting with code, and learning something new every day.
 I enjoy exploring different programming concepts, building practical projects, and developing solutions that make an impact.

 ## 🎓 Education